papito/ballot/README.md

   * HTTP_PORT - dictates which port the application will run on.
   * HTTP_HOST - used to correctly display the session URL (does not affect the behavior).
-  * REDIS_URL - full Redis URL (with `redis://`).
+  * REDIS_URL - Redis URL (as in `localhost:6379`).
 Otherwise will connect to Docker Redis on the default port.
   * ENV - context environment. `test`, `development`, or `production`.
 You can ignore this.

+### Connecting to Redis on Docker host

+By default, the Docker container will have its own Redis instance, but you can have a persistent Redis running on Redis host, by using the `--network="host"` flag of Docker `run` command.

 ## Running tests